 PEI is home to some of the best golfing in Canada, and many golf courses are just a stone’s throw from our cottages.
 When staying at Sundance for your golf trip, there is no need to concern yourself with booking your tee times.
 Just tell us which courses you would like, your preferred tee times and let us take care of the details at no extra cost to you.

 A few minutes away from our cottages you will find a number of restaurants to satisfy every palate.
-From family restaurants such as Chez Yvonne’s to sophisticated dining experiences found at The Pearl Eatery to traditional lobster suppers at Fisherman’s Wharf and New Glasgow Lobster Supper, it’s all here just waiting for your appetite.
+From family restaurants such as Chez Yvonne’s to traditional lobster suppers at Fisherman’s Wharf and New Glasgow Lobster Supper, it’s all here just waiting for your appetite.